 What does Psalm 121 mean for us today?

 A few days after our return to Italy from our first home assignment year, I was in the apartment of an Italian woman.
-There, over a cup of espresso in her small, high-ceilinged kitchen, our conversation turned to spiritual matters.
+Our conversation turned to spiritual matters over a cup of espresso in her small, high-ceilinged kitchen.
 She is not a born-again Christian, although her daughter and son-in-law had been converted 15 years previously.

 "I believe in fate," she suddenly said to me.
 "Whatever is meant to you will happen."

-When I started to protest, she continued, "How else do you explain the fact that a man is hit by a car as he crosses a certain street corner?
-He could have crossed somewhere else or waited a moment and have lived.
+When I started to protest, she continued, "How else do you explain why a man is hit by a car as he crosses a certain street corner?
+He could have crossed somewhere else or waited a moment and lived.
 It's all up to chance or fate."

 That can be a tough argument to counter.
 In fact, in my book,Paul McGrady: Mr. Evangelism, I did not feel competent to address the why? of the death of an evangelist-professor in the prime of his life and ministry.

 Life is more than a mere chain of circumstances that we cannot control.
-Unfortunately, however, Satan too often lulls us into accepting a view of life like this woman's.
-Sometimes we even find ourselves saying, "Well, that's the way life is."
+Satan too often lulls us into accepting a view of life like this woman's.
+Sometimes we Christ-followers even say, "Well, that's the way life is."

 But is it only that?
 Isn't there a Creator who is indeed active on our behalf?
 Didn't the Holy Spirit inspire David to write, "The Lord watches over you -- the Lord is your shade at your right hand" (Psalm 121:5)?

 With my limited human perspective, I don't have all the answers to the questions of life.
 I don't know why we are sometimes dealt such hard blows.
-But I do know that there is much more than mere fate or chance at work.
-When we find ourselves living on the level of this woman with little conscious realization of God's presence, we must remember to ask ourselves with David, "Where does my help come from?" (v.1)?
+But I know there is much more at work than mere fate or chance.
+When we find ourselves living on the level of this woman who has little conscious realization of God's presence, we must remember to ask ourselves with David, "Where does my help come from?" (v.1)?

-We needn't live out our lives resigned to fatalism.
-Our thoughts don't have to be tainted by anything that smacks of a dead obliviousness to God's presence and action.
+We needn't live our lives resigned to fatalism.
+Our thoughts don't have to be shaped by a perspective that smacks of obliviousness to God's presence and action.